|He’s so happy. Gosh, we love this life! I took this photo in the rain when we found an overhang on the sidewalk on George St. in Sydney .|

 Instead of thinking about it, we played Gin.
 I wound up winning for Fiji.
 That helped.
 They served breakfast.
 I ate the scrambled eggs when they said were gluten-free but nothing else.
 It was fine.
 We were fine.
 There was no turbulence over the vast sea.
 A baby in the seat in front of us cried and fussed a lot.

 Finally, we landed in Sydney.
 The plane had to wait 40 minutes for a gate.
 It was raining hard and we were glad there would be a “tube” instead of the usual steep metal steps outside the plane.
 It was worth the wait.
 We didn’t complain.

 |Brave souls, walking across the top of the Sydney Harbour Bridge, known as the Bridge Climb.
 Please click here for details.
 This might be fun for those that don’t mind heights.|

 Tom was chomping at the bit to watch the Vikings game which was live on Aussie TV.
-The TV wouldn’t work, nor would the phone to report it.
+The TV wouldn’t work, nor would the phone in order to report it.

 Tom was so worked up he had to take off his shirt.
 I never take my shirt off when I get worked up.
 It must be a guy thing.

 |Notice the cruise ship in the background.
 Our ship hadn’t arrived yet but is certainly there now.
 How exciting!
 This building only had the letters “ASN” listed on the building.|

 Soon, the game was on and he was happy again, with a bit of tail between his legs.
 I stayed unruffled but gloated a little over my (mostly) continuing “overly bubbly” demeanor, weird in its consistency.
 How could I not?